-The culminating experience for recommendation for Special Education Endorsement.
+Supervised teaching experience under the direction of a college faculty member.
 Included are opportunities to observe, instruct, and participate in teacher and parent conferences and the opportunity to develop individual educational plans (I.E.P.s) for specific students.
-Student teachers have the opportunity to become familiar with the team approach to diagnosis and to participate in diagnostic procedures used in schools.
+Teacher candidates have the opportunity to become familiar with the team approach to diagnosis and to participate in diagnostic procedures used in schools.
 Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
 Prerequisite: permission.

-SPE 472 Clinical Practice: Secondary (5 or 10)
+SPE 472 Clinical Practice: Secondary (10)

 The culminating experience for recommendation for Special Education Endorsement.
 Included are opportunities to observe, instruct, and participate in teacher and parent conferences and the opportunity to develop individual educational plans (I.E.P.s) for specific students.
-Student teachers have the opportunity to become familiar with the team approach to diagnosis and to participate in diagnostic procedures used in schools.
+Teacher candidates have the opportunity to become familiar with the team approach to diagnosis and to participate in diagnostic procedures used in schools.
 Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
 Prerequisite: permission.